NERC-CEH/datalab/architecture/deployment/oidc-deployment-and-configuration.md

 token.

 All providers are different and offer various advantages.
-There are multiple considerations to make including is how user registration is expected to work, and the convenience/limits of using a cloud (Auth0) vs a hosted solution.
+There are multiple considerations to make including how user registration is expected to work, and the convenience/limits of using a cloud (Auth0) vs a hosted solution.

 ## Application Setup